xenomachina/kotlin-argparser/README.md

-# Kotlin-OptionParser
+# Kotlin-ArgParser

-This is a library for parsing command-line options/arguments.
+This is a library for parsing command-line arguments.
+It can parse both options and positional arguments.
 It aims to be easy to use and concise yet powerful and robust.

-In addition to parsing arguments, it can also help with parsing non-option arguments (that is, positional arguments).

 ## Overview

-The main class in this library is `OptionParser`.
+The main class in this library is `ArgParser`.
 It handles the parsing of command-line arguments, and also acts as a factory for creating property delegates.
 These delegates help to keep client code clear and concise.

-Typical usage is to create a class to represent the set of parsed arguments, which are in turn each represented by properties that delgate to an `OptionParser`:
+Typical usage is to create a class to represent the set of parsed arguments, which are in turn each represented by properties that delgate to an `ArgParser`:

-    class MyOptions(parser: OptionParser) {
+    class MyArgs(parser: ArgParser) {
         val verbose by parser.flagging("-v", "--verbose")

         val name by parser.storing("-N", "--name")